Close

 Accomodation and food

 SEEDS participants will stay in a house in Reykjavík.
 The facilities are basic with a kitchen, showers, and a washing machine.
 Everyone is expected to show consideration for their companions.
-Participants will sleep in shared rooms/dorms of up to 6 people.
-Please bring your own towel.
+Participants will sleep in shared rooms or dormitories.

 Location and leisure